frictionlessdata/datapackage-pipelines/README.md

 For other installations, especially ones using the task scheduler, it is recommended to work with the _Redis_ backend.
 In order to enable the Redis connection, simply set the `DPP_REDIS_HOST` environment variable to point to a running Redis instance.

+### Pipeline Dependencies

+You can declare that a pipeline is dependent on another pipeline or datapackage.
+This dependency is considered when

 ### Validating

 Each processor's input is automatically validated for correctness: